Skip to content

 🎯 What is KosmoJS?

-KosmoJS is a meta-framework that integrates TypeScript, Vite, Koa/Hono, and your frontend framework into a clear organizational pattern.
+KosmoJS is a composable meta-framework that integrates TypeScript, Vite, Koa/Hono, and your frontend framework into a clear organizational pattern.
 Separation of concerns isn't something you have to remember - it's built into the structure.

 No proprietary abstractions.
 No new paradigms.
 Just thoughtful structure around tools you already know.